71c/freshpondsim/README.md

 # freshpondsim
-This is a set of Python scripts which are used to verify and test a bunch of work I did on the theory of M_t/G/∞ queues (part of queueing theory) in Summer 2020 and Summer 2021.
+This is a set of Python scripts which are used to verify and test a bunch of work I did on mathematically modeling the movement of people around a reservoir park, which I worked on in Summer 2020 and Summer 2021.
+This theory includes, for example, the theory of M_t/G/∞ queues (part of queueing theory).

 This code accompanies the extensive theoretical work I did, and verifies and tests a lot of the math I came up with.

 The project started as modeling how people go around a reservoir, or any long circular path, throughout time.
 Later, I generalized this and considered any state that objects can move in and out of.
 Only later, in late Summer 2021, did I discover that what I was doing was exploring the theory of what is called a M_t/G/∞ queue, and it is part of queueing theory.